osamutake/fusion360-study-gears/README.md

 These calculations can be done with the calculator.

-# Brief introduction of four tabs
+# Brief introduction of five tabs

-The front panel of the script consists of four tabs, each of which generates different types of gears.
+The front panel of the script consists of five tabs, each of which generates different types of gears.

 ## Cylindrical Tab